- 01283 537123

 - The national minimum wage and national living wage regulations do not apply to directors (as they are office holders) unless they have a statement of terms and conditions of employment.

-- Accumulated funds could be withdrawn on a sale of shares with the benefit of capital gains tax (CGT) entrepreneurs' relief whereby business gains are taxed at 10% on the first £10,000,000 of capital gain.
+- Accumulated funds could be withdrawn on a sale of shares with the benefit of capital gains tax (CGT) entrepreneurs' relief whereby business gains above the annual exemption are taxed at 10% on the first £1,000,000 of capital gain.
+This reduced from £10,000,000 for disposals made on or after 11 March 2020.
 Thereafter any gain over the level of the relief is taxable at 20%.

 - Corporate status is sometimes thought to add to the credibility or commercial respectability of the business.